stav-sheen/duplicatedetector/README.md

 # duplicatedetector
-detects and outputs deuplicate in propery files.
+detects and outputs duplicate in propery files.